 Now, here is the most amazing truth, and I pray that the eyes of your heart will be enlightened to it by the

 holy spirit.
-New Jerusalem, the city-bride of the lamb, having the glory of God (Revelation 21:10-11), is the
+New Jerusalem, the city-bride of the Lamb, having the glory of God (Revelation 21:10-11), is

 collectively we are Christ's body.
 Jesus is the temple and the corporate body of Christ is embodied in Him.

 God is not going to dwell in a structure of brick and mortar or in a structure of golden streets.
 He is going

 to dwell forever in a people that have been redeemed by the blood of the Lamb and have been